iamangus/yaffw/architecture.md

 ## 1. System Overview

 The system is designed to run on Kubernetes.
-It moves away from local filesystem locks and SQLite in favor of PostgreSQL for data, Redis for state coordination, and Ephemeral Microservices for video processing.
+It moves away from local filesystem locks and SQLite in favor of PostgreSQL for data and state coordination, and Ephemeral Microservices for video processing.

 ### High-Level Topology